 2000 Topps Finest Refractors #262

 With a print run of only 1000 cards, the Johan Santana 2000 Topps Finest Refractors has a known limited quality.
-The front of the card has an image of Santana with a smile on his face and a Twins cap on his head.
+The front of the card has an image of Santana with a smile and a Twins cap on his head.
 The back of the card has listed his “balanced repertoire” as his “finest feature” and discusses his deadly breaking balls such as his curveball and change-up.

 2000 Topps Finest #262